CsabaIranyi/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# Image Gaussian filter using NVIDIA NPP with CUDA

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform Gaussion filter with different mask sizes.
 The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
 The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.

 ## Code Organization